 - Weight loss

-There is no test for Myelofibrosis.
-Other than a family history of Myelofibrosis, your doctor will probably notice your spleen is enlarged at a regular physical exam and order additional testing to determine the cause.
+There is no test for myelofibrosis.
+Other than a family history of myelofibrosis, your doctor will probably notice your liver or spleen is enlarged at a regular physical exam and order additional testing to determine the cause.
 Diagnosis is made by a bone marrow biopsy, examination of lab results, and experience with blood disorders by your doctor.

-The main treatment plan is treating the symptoms and making the patient as comfortable as possible while monitoring them throughout the remainder of their life.
-Some people will live on without any significant symptoms; others will need more medical treatment as this disorder behaves differently in each patient.
+The main treatment plan involves treating the symptoms, making the patient as comfortable as possible, and monitoring them throughout the remainder of their lives.
+Some people will live on without any significant symptoms; others will need more medical treatment, as this disorder behaves differently in each patient.

 - Bleeding